WEBPT23Redo/web-sprint-challenge-advanced-css-and-intro-js/README.md

 4. What is the purpose of using functions in code?

+A function is a block of code designed to perform a certain task.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions